| Brian Reinhardt

 During his career at NC State, he also served as the primary contact for men's basketball (4 years), men's soccer (13), gymnastics (8), track & field (5), men's golf (4), wrestling (2), and women's golf (1).

-Reinhardt has gained valuable experience as a member of the media relations staff at the 2002 Men's Basketball Final Four in Atlanta, and many NCAA and ACC Basketball Tournament games.
-He has served as the assistant media coordinator for the 2014 NCAA Men's 2nd and 3rd Round NCAA Tournament, the Media Coordinator for the 2007 Women's Basketball 1st and 2nd Round NCAA Tournament site, the 2003, 2004 and 2006 Women's College Cup, the 2005, 2007, and 2009 Men's College Cup, and the 2004 NCAA Southeast Gymnastics Regional, all events hosted by NC State.
+Reinhardt has served as the assistant media coordinator for the 2014 NCAA Men's 2nd and 3rd Round NCAA Tournament, the Media Coordinator for the 2007 Women's Basketball 1st and 2nd Round NCAA Tournament site, the 2003, 2004 and 2006 Women's College Cup, the 2005, 2007, and 2009 Men's College Cup, and the 2004 NCAA Southeast Gymnastics Regional, all events hosted by NC State.
+He has also gained valuable experience as a member of the media relations staff at the 2002 Men's Basketball Final Four in Atlanta, and many NCAA and ACC Basketball Tournament games.

 Reinhardt also served on the media relations staff of the NASL's Carolina RailHawks over various summers.
 He staffed all home games helping with both the media relations and marketing efforts, and also served as the official statistician.